Singapore's Role for ASEAN's Portfolio Investment: Discussions

-Figure \ref{fig:res-nat-top10-destination2} shows the top 10 changes in investment into ASEAN members after the restatement (ASEAN members are highlighted in blue).
-We can see that Singapore records the largest changes but the difference to other ASEAN members is not as large as in Figure \ref{fig:res-nat-top10-source2} when we compare ASEAN members as investors.
-The largest rise in investment in all ASEAN members after the restatement is from the US and Japan showing that the two countries invest in ASEAN companies outside their homes more than in multinational companies in each of ASEAN members.
-Notably, Malaysia records the largest fall for investment in Singapore (see Singapore in Figure \ref{fig:res-nat-top10-destination2}).
-Therefore, Singapore is not only the largest host of Malaysia's investment in multinational companies outside their home country as seen in Figure \ref{fig:res-nat-top10-source2} but Malaysia is the largest international investor in such multinational companies in Singapore.
-These examples show that Singapore is a platform for multinational (e.g.~Chinese) companies to raise capital attracting inward portfolio investment from other ASEAN members.
+Turning to investment into ASEAN members after the restatement in Figure \ref{fig:res-nat-top10-destination2} Singapore records the largest changes but the difference to other ASEAN members is not as large as in Figure \ref{fig:res-nat-top10-source2}.
+The largest rise in investment in all ASEAN members after the restatement is from the US, Hong Kong, and Japan showing that they invest in ASEAN companies outside ASEAN more than in multinational companies in ASEAN.
+Notably, Malaysia records the largest fall for investment in Singapore (see Singapore in Figure \ref{fig:res-nat-top10-destination2}) showing that Malaysia is the largest international investor in such multinational companies in Singapore.
+The example shows that Singapore is a platform for multinational (e.g.~Chinese) companies to raise capital attracting inward portfolio investment from other ASEAN members.

 To summarize, Singapore's investments in tax havens such as the Cayman Island and Hong Kong, which are largely investments in Chinese and American companies, are by an order of a magnitude larger than other ASEAN member's investments in those tax havens.
 On the other hand, ASEAN members (Malaysia in particular) invest in multinational (Chinese in particular) companies residing in Singapore.
-Note that those investment in multinational (non-Singaporean) companies in Singapore as well as Singapore's investments in multinational companies in tax havens only highlight Singapore's role as a platform for both inward and outward investments in multinational companies (whose nationality is different from residency) but are only a part of Singapore's overall outward investments as well as investments of other ASEAN members in Singapore.
+Note that those investment in multinational (non-Singaporean) companies in Singapore as well as Singapore's investments in multinational companies in tax havens highlight Singapore's role as a platform for both inward and outward investments in multinational companies (whose nationality is different from residency) but are only a part of Singapore's overall outward investments as well as investments of other ASEAN members in Singapore.